psu-libraries/researcher-metadata/README.md

 from news.psu.edu:
     - news_feed_items

+1. **Penn State LDAP** - We import some data for existing user records from Penn State's directory of people.

 ### Obtaining New Data
 Some of our data importing involves parsing files that were exported from the data sources.
 By convention, we place those files in the `db/data/` directory within the application and give them the names that are